Three areas make up the golf classification of North East England – County Durham, Northumberland and Tyne & Wear.

 With close to 100 golf courses packed into the North East, there are plenty of golf to choose from.

 Northumberland is the largest county in the North East from a golfing perspective.
 The county is home to some of the best courses too, having staged a number of European Tour events at both Close House and Slaley Hall.

 Heading towards the east and to the coast, there are some hidden links gems waiting to be discovered too.
 Goswick Links is a England top 100 course and Dunstanburgh Castle features in the top 100 courses under £60 ranking.

-Hartlepool may have gained a cult status thanks to Jeff Stelling, but it is also home to the earliest known golf course in the region – the Seaton Carew club that dates back to 1874, making it one of the oldest clubs in the country.
-It’s a fabulous links course that is home to 22 holes, making up five different potential layouts.
+County Durham is next, and Hartlepool may have gained a cult status thanks to Jeff Stelling, but it is also home to the earliest known golf course in the region – Seaton Carew Golf Club.